 - Key financial performance indicators

 - Financial governance;

 - Financial planning; and

-- Financial control © 2014 Grant Thomton UK LLP | The Audit Findings for Preston City Council | September 2014
+- Financial control © 2015 Grant Thornton UK LLP | The Audit Findings for Preston City Council | September 2015

 The Council has arrangements in place to secure financial resilience.

-The revenue budget was met in 2013/14 and currently the Council is forecasting that it is going to meet its budget for 2014/15.
-Savings plans have been identified for the 2014/15 year in detail with outline plans agreed for the medium term beyond this.
-However the Council will have to continue to identify and deliver these savings to maintain it's financial position.
+The revenue budget was met in 2014/15 and the Council is currently forecasting that it will meet its budget for 2015/16.
+Savings plans have been identified for the 2016/17 year in detail with outline plans agreed for the medium term beyond this.
+However the Council will have to continue to identify and deliver savings to maintain its financial position.